 Students who withdraw from the University may also be entitled to a refund of a portion of their tuition, fees, and room/board charges, dependent upon the point in time at which the student withdraws.
 Click here to view detailed information on the University’s tuition, fee, and room/board policies.

 Students must follow the procedures for requesting an approved Leave of Absence, as outlined in the Undergraduate and Graduate Catalogs.
 Students should be aware that, although a LOA will preserve their academic curriculum of record, temporarily interrupting their program of study may have consequences.
 Specifically, taking a LOA may reduce or exhaust the student’s loan repayment grace period.
 Students who have loans and who are considering a LOA should contact the Financial Aid Office to further discuss their particular circumstances.

 Students and their families may find themselves in extreme circumstances beyond their control and that adversely impact their financial status, but that are not reflected on the financial aid application (FAFSA).
-Examples of such circumstances include, but are not limited to: absence of parents, divorce, death, loss of job, and/or termination of social security benefits.
+Examples of such circumstances include, but are not limited to: loss of employment, loss of untaxed income or benefit, divorce or separation after FAFSA completion, unreimbursed paid medical expenses.
 The federal financial aid regulations allow us, with proper documentation, to consider such circumstances and re-evaluate a student’s eligibility for federal and/or state funding.
 To request a review of their particular circumstances, students should complete the “Special Circumstances Request for Review” form and supply the appropriate documentation.
 If you need assistance in completing the form or understanding what constitutes acceptable documentation, please contact the Financial Aid Office at 732-571-3463 or via e-mail at firstname.lastname@example.org.
 Please note that submission of a request for review is not a guarantee that additional funding will be offered.